trakt/api-help/README.md

 These restrictions are implemented as part of Trakt's API security measures to prevent abuse from automated scrapers and unauthorized access.

-For the best development experience, we recommend using your own application credentials. fall into the wrong hands, would we?

-Now go forth and code with the fury of a thousand suns!
-The future of Trakt Lite awaits your brilliance. ✨

 ## Getting Started

 This is a Deno project, so you need to have Deno installed on your machine